TimothyBergstrom/BB2490_project/doc/notebook.md

 	Aborted (core dumped)

 However, I noticed that the example mzML files all have one chromatogram, while the mzML from PRIDE does not.
 Is this the problem which causes the crashes in maracluster?

+### 22:00

+I tried MaxQuant and can't get it to work either...
+I follow the instructions how to run it, but it crashes unexpectedly all the time.
+I tested on example mzML sets, it crashes.
+I try to open visualisation of data, it crashes.
+I tested on the tiny mzML test file from PRIDE, but that crashes it as well.
+I can't find any crash logs or anything like that which specifies why it crashes...